-- 1. Simple lipids: include Fats, Oils and Waxes they are derived from fatty acids. - 2.
-Compound lipids: Esters of fatty acids containing groups in addition to an alcohol and a fatty acid.
-Example: - a.
+- 1. Simple lipids: are esters of fatty acids and alcohol example: Fats, Oils and Waxes. - 2.
+Compound lipids: are esters of fatty acids and alcohol and other additional groups such as phosphate carbohydrates, nitrogen bases, proteins.....
+Examples : - a.
 Phospholipids: contain in addition to fatty acids and an alcohol, a phosphoric acid residue.
-They frequently have nitrogen containing bases and other substituents, eg, in glycerophospholipids the alcohol is glycerol and in sphingophospholipids the alcohol is sphingosine. - b.
-Glycolipids (glycosphingolipids): Lipids containing a fatty acid, sphingosine, and carbohydrate. - c.
-Other examples of compound lipids: Lipoproteins, sulfolipids and aminolipids. - 3.
-Derived lipids: they are derived from simple and compound lipids.
+They frequently have nitrogen containing bases and other substituents, eg, in Phosphoglycerides the alcohol is glycerol and in sphingophospholipids the alcohol is sphingosine. - b.
+Glycolipids (glycosphingolipids): contain a fatty acid, sphingosine (as alcohol) and carbohydrate. - c.
+Lipoproteins are lipids with protein (LDL, HDL....). - 3.
+Derived lipids: they are derived from hydrolysis of both simple and compound lipids.
+Example ketone bodies, glycerol, steroids.